wsbctechnicalblog/wsbctechnicalblog.github.io/content/github-copilot-for-business-setup.md

 ---

 Have fun chatting with your AI Pair Engineer Copilot and watch this space for follow-up posts by my colleagues evaluating their Copilot.

-I am already crafting a "GitHub Copilot for Business FAQ" post 😊.
+Also checkout our [GitHub Copilot for Business FAQ](/github-copilot-for-business-faq.html) blog post😊.